Linde Law Group logo

 • To "meet essential requirements for health or safety" means to take those actions necessary to provide the health care, food, shelter, clothing, personal hygiene, or other care without which serious and imminent physical injury or illness is more likely than not to occur."

 Adult guardianship begins with a determination concerning whether a person is fully or partially incapacitated.
 The reason for this is that if the person has the capacity, then they can do what they want to do much to the chagrin of their children sometimes.
-Contact Linde Law Group today for more information or to discuss your needs.
+Contact Linde, Gould & Associates today for more information or to discuss your needs.

 The Guardianship Process Involves the Following Steps: